mattallen-it/MRTG-Enterprise-IAM-Lab-Series/README.md

 To design, implement, and secure an enterprise identity environment that reflects real-world IAM responsibilities in government and regulated IT environments.

+This environment demonstrates the ability to design, implement, and validate identity systems that enforce secure access control in enterprise environments.

 ---

 ## Organization